-One of the most fun and joyful celebrations on the lunar calendar, the Chinese Lantern Festival is celebrated on the last day of the Lunar New Year observance.
+One of the most fun and joyful celebrations on the lunar calendar, the Chinese Lantern Festival is celebrated on the last day of the Chinese New Year observance.

 For thousands of years, the lantern festival has been celebrated each year to mark the return of better days -- as spring moves forward and winter retreats!
-What better reason to celebrate?
+And what better reason to celebrate?

 Lantern festival traditions

-Celebrated on the 15 day of the first month on the lunar calendar, the lantern festival also coincides with the full moon -- as bright, red lanterns answer the call for even more light to dispel the winter darkness.
+Observed on the 15 day of the first month on the lunar calendar, the lantern festival coincides with the full moon -- as bright lanterns answer the call for even more light to dispel the winter darkness.

 Besides the hanging of lanterns (from homes, shops, and streets), other festivities include fireworks, the telling of riddles, displays of colorful folk dances, and the eager consumption of traditional sweet treats.